ddev/ddev/docs/content/users/quickstart.md

     Normal details of a Composer build for Magento 2 are on the [Magento 2 site](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/composer.html).
 You must have a public and private key to install from Magento’s repository.
 When prompted for “username” and “password” in `composer create`, it’s asking for your public key as "username" and private key as "password".

+    Note that you can install the Adobe/Magento composer credentials in your global `~/.ddev/homeadditions/.composer/auth.json` and never have to find them again.
+See [In-Container Home Directory and Shell Configuration](../extend/in-container-configuration).

     ```bash
     SITENAME=ddev-magento2
     mkdir -p ${SITENAME} && cd ${SITENAME}